Merutilm/RFF-2.0/README.md

 - It's very simple.
 Just go into the `releases`, download the zip, unzip it and run it from the `bin` directory.

+## Features
+- The status bar on the window means the following (from left to right):

+1. The iterations of the pixel pointed to by the mouse cursor
+2. The zoom of current location.
+3. The estimated period of this location.
+(The number in parentheses is the length of the Reference and MPA array.)
+4. The elapsed time since the calculation started
+5. The Process.